 The ETS has stated that their Institutional Testing Program cannot be used for admission.

 The departments/programme have not instituted any minimum requirements but the General Test has to be taken.
-Applicants to the Department of Psychology will also have to take the Psychology Subject Test.

 Please note that the GRE scores are valid for five (5) years from the test date.